nkh/ftl/config/ftl/etc/man/ftl.md

 		directories.

 	Untag fzf «U»
-		Opens fzf to let you chose which entries to untag
+		Opens fzf to let you choose which entries to untag

 	Fzf goto «⇑g/ŋ»
-		Opens fzf to let you chose an entry among the tags, then change directory to where the tag is.
+		Opens fzf to let you choose an entry among the tags, then change directory to where the tag is.

 		This is can be handy when tags are read from a file with option